 Who we are

-The Victorian Lung Cancer Registry (VLCR) is a clinical quality registry, which collects information about diagnosis, treatment and outcomes of individuals diagnosed with lung cancer in Victoria.
-The registry is managed by the Cancer Research Program part of Public Health and Preventive Medicine, Monash University.
+The Victorian Lung Cancer Registry (VLCR) is a clinical quality registry that collects information about diagnosis, treatment and outcomes of individuals diagnosed with lung cancer in Victoria.